lmangupli/libft21/README.md

 ## How to use

-Just type:
+Clone the repo and just type:
 ```
 make
 ```
-amd hit enter.
-And the library compiled!
+Hit enter and voi-la!
+The library compiled.